 Brand Platform

-The brand platform usually includes the following elements:
+A typical brand platform includes the following elements:

 - Vision, Mission and Values.